marindeveloper/Counter-Strike-Case-Simulation/README.md

 # Features

-* Simulates case openings based on in-game odds.
+* Simulates a specified amount of case openings based on in-game odds.
 * Shows the number of items per rarity.
 * Displays total money spent and estimated value.
 * Calculates profit/loss and return on investment (ROI).